For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Their monthly memberships vary in price depending on where you live, but the Pure Gym student discount is still available in all of their gyms.

 It's worth checking out to see whether UNiDAYS have any special offers on memberships before joining.
-At the time of writing, there's a deal that gives you 10% off your first six months or up to 30% off a fixed-term student membership.
+At the time of writing, there's a deal that gives you up to 30% off a fixed-term student membership for the first six months.

 Check out Pure Gym »